wimrijnders/V3DLib/Doc/FAQ.md

 - Pi3+ : 400x3x4x8 = 38.4 GFLOPs
 - Pi4  : 500x2x4x8 = 32.0 GFLOPs (less!)

-- The improved hardware in `v3d` may compensate for performance.
+- The improved hardware in `v3d` compensates for performance.
-- v3d adds multi-gpu-core support, each with their own set of QPUs.
+- v3d adds multi-gpu core support, each with their own set of QPUs.
 However, there is only one core in `v3d`.

 -----